opencoweb/coweb/docs/js/collab.rst

 The use of the collaboration API has the following requirements:

 #.
-The application must use an AMD loader to import the the `coweb/main` module.
+If the application needs a custom :data:`cowebConfig`, the configuration must be defined before before loading any coweb module.
 #.
+The application must use an `AMD`_ loader to import the the `coweb/main` module.
+#.
 The application must use the :doc:`session API <session>` to join, prepare, and update in a session before sending events using the collaboration API.

 Initializing a collaboration instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. function:: coweb.initCollab([params])
+.. function:: coweb.initCollab([args])

    A web application or its runtime environment calls this method to get a reference to a :class:`CollabInterface` instance.
 The factory selects the best available implementation of the collaboration interface based on availability and browser capabilities.

-   All parameters to this function are passed as name/value properties on a single `params` object.
+   All parameters to this function are passed as name/value properties on a single `args` object.
 Only the `id` parameter is required.

    :param string id: Unique identifier to assign to this instance.
 Will only send messages to and receive messages from remote instances with the same ID.
-   :param string wrapperImpl: Package and class name as a dotted string indicating the session implementation under `coweb.collab` to use.
-If undefined, the session factory determines the best implementation available.
+Useful for separating and possibly sandboxing cooperative events from individual application widgets.
    :returns: :class:`CollabInterface`

 Using a collaboration instance